Do you need keto supplements or can you get all the nutrients you need from keto-friendly foods?

-MCTs are found in coconut oil, butter, cheese, and yogurt, but the best way to get a concentrated dose the body can easily digest is by supplementing with MCT oil (in the form of softgels or liquid MCT oil) or MCT Oil Powder.
+MCTs are found in coconut oil, butter, cheese, and yogurt.
+But the best way to get a concentrated dose your body can easily digest is by supplementing with MCT oil (in the form of soft gels or liquid MCT oil) or MCT oil powder.

 Your body needs three types of omega-3 fatty acids: EPA, DHA, and ALA.

 The other type of omega-3, ALA or alpha-linolenic acid, is found in plant foods like walnuts, hemp seeds, and chia seeds.

 Your body is able to convert ALA to EPA and DHA, but the conversion rate is very low.
-That’s why it’s better to supplement with EPA and DHA.
-Or eat a lot of high-quality fatty fish.
+That’s why it’s better to supplement with fish oil supplements or eat a lot of high-quality fatty fish.

 While the keto diet can contain omega-3s naturally, a lot of keto foods are also high in omega-6s, which can cause inflammation in excess amounts[*].

-Most people eat way too many omega-6s and not enough omega-3s, so you should strive to achieve a ratio of 1:1 like our ancestors likely ate.
+Most people eat way too many omega-6s and not enough omega-3s, so you should strive to achieve a ratio of 1:1.

 Omega-3s are crucial for brain and heart health in many ways.
 Supplementing with omega-3s can help:

 - Ease depression symptoms[*]

 - Lower triglyceride levels in the blood (high triglycerides are linked to increased cardiovascular disease risk)[*][*][*]

-- Lowers triglycerides more than a ketogenic diet alone, along with lowering total and LDL cholesterol, body fat and BMI[*]
+- Lower triglycerides more than a ketogenic diet alone, along with lowering total and LDL cholesterol, body fat, and BMI[*]

-Unless you’re eating wild, fatty, well-sourced fish like sardines, salmon, and mackerel, tons of leafy green vegetables each day, and emphasizing grass-fed beef, you likely need some additional omega-3s.
+Unless you’re eating wild, fatty, well-sourced fish like sardines, salmon, and mackerel, plenty of leafy green vegetables each day, and emphasizing grass-fed beef, you likely need some additional omega-3s.